davegutierrez0/jobwatcher/readme.md

   - `requests` 📡 (for fetching job listings)
   - `python-dotenv` 🔑 (for managing environment variables)

+## ⚠️ Important Note About Brevo

+Brevo (formerly Sendinblue) **does not work with free email providers** (like Gmail, Yahoo, etc.).
+It is best used with a personal domain (e.g., `yourname@yourdomain.com`).
+Make sure your sender email is verified and authenticated in Brevo to avoid authentication errors.

 ## 🛠️ Installation

 1. **Clone the repository:**